-UF Health Shands Hospital is the major tertiary referral center for north Florida with teaching hospitals including three towers (996 beds) in close proximity.
+UF Health Shands Hospital is the major tertiary referral center for north Florida with teaching hospitals including three towers in close proximity.
 The weekly Sleep Clinics (adult and pediatric) are located in the clinic facility, which is an integral part of the UF Health Sleep Center at Magnolia Parke.
 Didactic lectures, clinical case conferences, and journal club/research conferences occur at the UF Health Sleep Center or at the Malcom Randall VAMC.
 The Malcom Randall VAMC is a 272-bed full service VA hospital and is a major teaching affiliate.
-A four-bed sleep laboratory with state of the art equipment and a busy VA sleep clinic are located in this hospital.
+The Va includes a four-bed sleep laboratory with state of the art equipment and a busy VA sleep clinic are located in this hospital.

-The faculty for the fellowship includes members of the Division of Pulmonary, Critical Care, and Sleep Medicine in the Department of Medicine/VA Hospital, Division of Pediatric Pulmonary medicine in the Department of Pediatrics, Department of Neurology, Department of Otolaryngology, Department of Oral and Maxillofacial Surgery, Department of Psychiatry, the Department of Clinical and Health Psychology, and the Dental School including faculty from the Divisions of Dentistry and Orthodontics.
-As noted above, the co-directors of the Sleep Fellowship include Dr. Berry a pulmonologist and Dr. Mary Wagner a pediatric pulmonologist.
-Both are board certified in sleep by the American Board of Sleep Medicine as well as by the American Boards of Medicine and Pediatrics, respectively.
-Other core faculty include Dr. Emily Beck, Dr. Stephan Eisenschenk, Dr. Scott Ryals, Dr. Marie Dibra, Dr. Michael Jaffee, and Dr. Sreekala Prabhakaran.
-All faculty are Board Certified in Sleep Medicine by their respective boards.
 All faculty read sleep studies with the fellows and supervise them in sleep clinics.
 The sleep fellow will rotate through a number of specialty clinics under the direction of core and non-core faculty.
-These include Neurology clinic (Epilepsy and Movement Disorders), ENT clinic, Cardiology Clinic, Pulmonary Clinic and Craniofacial Clinic.
-Instruction by specialists in the College of Dentistry (Orthodontics, Oral Appliances) will familiarize the fellow with all aspects of oral appliance treatment of sleep apnea.
+These include Neurology clinic, ENT clinic, Cardiology Clinic, Pulmonary Clinic and Craniofacial Clinic.
+Instruction by specialists in the College of Dentistry will familiarize the fellow with all aspects of oral appliance treatment of sleep apnea.
 The Department of Clinical and Health Psychology provides faculty with major interests in insomnia and CBT-I.

 This program has a number of outstanding features including a large and diverse multidisciplinary faculty, a large volume of clinical material, and ongoing funded research offering opportunities for fellow participation.
-The core faculty includes six board certified sleep physicians (Berry, Wagner, Eisenschenk, Ryals, Dibra, and Jaffee).
+The core faculty includes six board certified sleep physicians , and Jaffee).
 Dr. Berry, an experienced educator, spends 75% of his time devoted to clinical sleep medicine or research, and has published several textbooks on Sleep Medicine.
 He frequently provides talks at National Meetings and Sleep Courses.
 He was awarded the American Academy of Sleep Medicine Excellent in Education award in 2010.
 Dr. Wagner is an experienced pediatric pulmonologist who devotes 75% of her time to sleep medicine.
 She is an expert on ventilatory support of chronic respiratory disorders.
 Dr. Eisenschenk is a neurologist devoting 40% of this time to sleep medicine and 60% to patients with Epilepsy.
 He provides valuable expertise in video PSG with extended EEG.
 He is director of the Epilepsy Program at the Malcom Randall VA Hospital.

 The VA sleep clinic also evaluates patients with narcolepsy, restless legs syndrome, and the REM sleep behavior disorder.
 In the University Pulmonary Sleep Clinic the entire spectrum of sleep disorders are evaluated and treated (OSA, RLS, insomnia, hypersomnias, parasomnias, and circadian rhythm disorders).
 This clinic sees referrals of difficult patients from all over northern Florida for second opinions.
 Experience in the use of oral appliance treatment and upper airway surgery will be provided by rotations and lectures with experienced and enthusiastic faculty including Dr. Samant and Dr. Rueda.

-The third outstanding feature is the opportunity of the fellows to become involved in either basic or clinical research involving sleep disorders.
+Fellows become involved in either basic or clinical research involving sleep disorders.
 Dr. Berry has ongoing research in portable monitoring and use of auto-titrating positive airway pressure devices.
 He was a principal investigator in a variety of nationwide trials related to the evaluation and treatment of OSA.